IowaDave/avr-dx/_posts/2024-05-06-evsys-blinking-without-thinking.md

 ### What Does That Code Do?

-The program puts pin PD7 into INPUT mode, configuring it to sense a voltage without accepting any current.
+Pin PD7 in INPUT mode digitally senses a voltage as HIGH or LOW without accepting any current.
+As an event generator, it places the voltage level onto Channel 2 of the Event System.

-How does the program determine which pin handles the output?
-By routing the signal to the EVOUTA "event user".
+Certain I/O pins are among the devices that can receive and act according to the signal on an event channel.
+The Event System sets the output pin HIGH or LOW, according to the voltage level on the channel.

+It specifies the output pins by name, such as "EVOUTA" in the listing above.
+Well, what pin is that?

 **Table 3.1 I/O Multiplexing** on page 14 of the datasheet identifies EVOUTA as one of the alternative roles that pin PA2 can perform.

 By activating the Event channel and routing its signal to EVOUTA, the program automatically puts PA2 into OUTPUT mode and places the Event System channel in control of it, superseding the pin's default role as a general purpose input-output.

 The CPU plays no further role after executing the three instructions.
 However, and this is important, the *microcontroller* remains involved.
-When the hardware senses HIGH voltage (with no current) on pin PD7, *the hardware* automatically energizes and sources current out through pin PA2.
+When the hardware senses HIGH voltage (with no current) on pin PD7, *the hardware* sets pin PA2 HIGH also, allowing the current to flow.

 In other words, at the risk of becoming tedious, this program *gives the same result* as one in which code monitors the input pin and activates the output pin &mdash; but without the code.